wilzbach/english/basics/arrays.md

 There are two types of Arrays in D: **static** and **dynamic** arrays.
 Access to arrays of any kind is always bounds checked - a failed range check yields a `RangeError` which aborts the application.
-The brave can disable this with the compiler flag `-boundschecks=off` to squeeze the last cycles out of their binary.
+The brave can disable this security feature with the compiler flag `-boundschecks=off` to squeeze the last cycles out of their binary.

 #### Static arrays